env0/terraform-provider-env0/docs/resources/configuration_variable.md

 resource "env0_configuration_variable" "example" {
   name        = "ENVIRONMENT_VARIABLE_NAME"
   value       = "example value"
-  description = "Here you can fill description for this variable" }
+  description = "Here you can fill description for this variable, note this field have limit of 255 chars" }

 resource "env0_configuration_variable" "drop_down" {